blockstreet/interface/readme.md

 # Blockstreet Interface
 This is the front end of the Blockstreet website.
 It is powered by the VueJS, a modern component based JavaScript framework that provides features like data binding and computed properties that allow us to build complex web applications.

+## Foreword
+It is necessary to say that this codebase should not be evaluated as an example of the work of any of the contributing engineers.
+The codebase was assembled quickly, with deployment time taking precedence over design patterns, modularity, and cleanliness.

 ## Installation
 This dashboard relies on the backend API for it's data, but for development purposes you can deploy the dashboard locally, and make calls to the live Blockstreet API (https://blockstreet.io/api).